What if you send your team members for an ART DAY?

 The events can be held at your place of business, off-site or other facilities.
 Virtual sessions are also available.

 You tell us the objective of this event for your team, we select the artwork, organize and facilitate the event, and you reap the benefits of a more cohesive team that is on message!

 Can be INCLUDED . client briefing: meet to focus event objectives; . planning and preparation of the workshop(s) . all required workshop materials;.

 CONCEPT SELF LARGE SCALE JOURNALING TO SKETCHING & SEEING

 This art experience will have your team exploring their own personal creativity and critical thinking.
 This is a one-hour event that provides free time journaling, sketching and creating concepts and then they are guided to consider the art that surrounds them and how it affects their spirit.

-OUT OF THE BOX What More Can We Find—Learn how the technique of ARTIST Thinking Strategies can help us stretch our thinking, look differently at the world, and validate our observations with evidence and action.
+OUT OF THE AR:T BOX -What More Can We Find—Learn how the technique of ARTIST Thinking Strategies can help us stretch our thinking, look differently at the world, and validate our observations with evidence and action.